GitHub Backup

 Unary Negation - !

 The unary negation operator converts the following expression into the boolean opposite of its value.
-For truthy values, this will return false
+For truthy values, this will return false, and for falsey values, it will return true.

 It is most commonly used in cases where you would like to exclude forks, or empty repositories, from being backed up.